 Please reserve your comp seats early.
 You will receive two vouchers to be redeemed for specific tickets.

 Since the Costume and Prop Shops are continually thrown into disarray despite periodic reorganization, students are not to enter the Costume Shop without express permission of the Costume Faculty or Costume Shop Student Manager, or the Prop Shop without the permission of the Prop Shop Student Manager.
-ABSOLUTELY NO ONE is to remove a costume or prop without the express permission of the Costume Faculty or Costume Shop Student Manager, or the Prop Shop Student Manager.
-There are Costume/Props/Equipment/Archive Material Sign-out forms that must be filled out, including ID number, for everything borrowed.
+ABSOLUTELY NO ONE is to remove a costume without the express permission of the Costume Faculty or Costume Shop Student Manager or a prop without the express permission of the Prop Shop Student Manager.
+There are two forms to be used when lending costumes depending on the renter: the Costume Sign-out (Indy) and the Costume Sign-out (Off-Campus) forms.
+For props, there is Props/Equipment/Archive Material Sign-out form.
 These forms must be signed by the appropriate Manager when the items are checked out and when they are returned.
 Not all costumes, props and furniture will be available for Acting and Directing classes, but you should be able to find appropriate items.
 The Student Manager will provide you with a Costume/Props/Equipment/Archive Material Receipt for the items you have checked out.
 You will be required to show this proof of proper sign-out before using a costume or prop in a Directing or Acting scene, or in a student directed production.
 Failure to produce such proof may result in the immediate forfeiture of the costume(s) and/or prop(s) in question, may jeopardize future ability to borrow items, and may result in a penalty in the class.
 After you have returned your items, the Student Manager will sign the bottom of the receipt.
 Take this signed receipt to your professor.
 The Prop Shop Student Manager will maintain a small cache of stock hand props on the shelf located on the south wall of the Studio Theatre for use by Acting and Directing students.
 If you use these props, they must be returned to the shelf at the end of each rehearsal.
 If these props disappear, they will not be replaced until the following fiscal year.
 Accidentally broken stock props will be replaced.

 Deposit--Off-campus organizations or individuals may be required to post a deposit on file to enjoy the privilege of checking out props and/or costumes.
 The Costume or Prop Shop Student Manager will take one $10.00 deposit for all items borrowed at one time.
 A check or credit card number may also be taken and filed.
 The deposit(s) will be refunded or check/credit card slip destroyed contingent upon the return of the borrowed item(s) clean and in good repair.
 Any student abusing the costume/prop check out policy may be required to post a $10.00 cash deposit for all subsequent rentals.
 Continued abuse will result in the suspension of all borrowing privileges.